lklkevin/pear/README.md

 ## **Beta Usage (Testing Only)**

 ### **Demo of Problem/Final Answer Generation Pipeline**
 1. Navigate to this streamlit deployment: https://subteam-deployment-dklckspcc565nsvcvnpbmp.streamlit.app/

-2. Follow the instructions from the script
+2. Follow the instructions from the script, you do not need to worry about an API key or dependancies.

+3. The scope of our exams at the moment is limited to high school level math questions with simple final answers.
+If you want example questions you can find some we personally tested with in the ./app/backend/tests/example questions

 ### **Demo of PDF Extraction**